arasul42/helipad_detection/README.md

 popilate api.csv with the api key.

-2. To generate Ensemple training dataset run csv_to_meta.py
+2. To generate ensemple training dataset run csv_to_meta.py